bfraboni/FastGaussianBlur/README.md

 template<typename T>
 void fast_gaussian_blur(T *& in, T *& out, const int w, const int h, const int c, const float sigma, const unsigned int n);
 ```
+where the arguments are:
-where `in` is the source buffer reference ptr, `out` is the target buffer reference ptr, `w` is the image width, `h` is the image height, `c` is the image number of channels, `sigma` is the desiredGaussian standard deviation, and `n` is the number of box blur passes to perform.
-Note that the input buffer is also used as temporary and modified during the process hence it can not be constant.
+- `in` is a reference to the source buffer ptr,
+- `out` is a reference to the target buffer ptr,
+- `w` is the image width,
+- `h` is the image height,
+- `c` is the image number of channels,
+- `sigma` is the desired Gaussian standard deviation,
+- `n` is the number of box blur passes to perform.

+Note that the buffer values (input and output) and their pointers are modified during the process hence they can not be constant.

 This version blurs 2000k pixels in ~7ms on all cores of a Ryzen 7 2700X CPU with OpenMP.
 Hence it may be used for real-time applications with reasonable image resolutions.